 [Keep Lines Together] ensures the entire paragraph stays on one page.

 Setting text as [Page Break Before] ensures the text always appears at the top of a page.
+This is mainly used in qualification journals or for attachments.

 The [Tabs] setting controls tab key behavior.
 For this version of IMC 0040, Appendix A, no tab stop positions are typically needed.
 The default tab stop is set to 0.5 inches; additional tabs in multiples of 0.25 inches may be used to position lines of text that fall outside the instructions in this appendix.